deel77/sip-hass-card/README.md

 backup_name: Tablet
 backup_extension: '200'
 backup_secret: 1234
+# backup_endpoint: '200-WS' # use only if expecting different endpoint for extension for WS connection as is in MikoPBX
 iceConfig: # Remove if you don't want to use ICE
   iceCandidatePoolSize: 0
   iceTransportPolicy: all